Review: R for Rebuild, Reboot, Revival, RESPECT

 Sculpt, Detail, & Paint: (8.5/10)

 While there are a few enhancements, these toys are largely the same as the OHM line.
-The biceps are bigger and there are a few nuances for the individual molds that I will discuss in specific sections.
+The biceps are bigger and there are a few nuances for the individual molds discussed below.
 Bandai still tampo’s “UN Spacy” on the gun upside down in fighter mode (which is right-side-up in battroid) which is opposite of what Yamato did.
 From the side, fighter mode looks great.
 The only thing that’s slightly off is that the nose itself droops down a hair further than the line art indicates it should.
 Fighter mode definitely looks fat from above but all toys look fat in comparison to the line art so it may not bother you.
 My HMR toys do seem to tab together a little tighter than my OHM toys in fighter mode reducing gaps and seams that bothered me the first time around but this might be more a function of how tight they are straight out of the box rather than something we should expect long term.

 VF-1J + GBP